Skip to main content

 No, not yet.
 EOIR will send a notice when it is time for you to register for Respondent Access Portal.
 Until then, your attorney or accredited representative should continue to use ECAS Case Portal to view your case information and electronically file case documents on your behalf.

-No. Respondent Access Portal is only for respondents.
-However, attorneys and accredited representatives can access one of the following:
+No. However, attorneys and accredited representatives can access one of the following:

-Once you have completed registration for Respondent Access Portal, log in here.
+Once you have completed the registration process for Respondent Access Portal, you can log in through the DOJ Login screen here.

 In Respondent Access Portal, you may download your electronic Record of Proceeding (eROP), which includes the documents associated with your case.
 To download a copy of the eROP in Respondent Access Portal, click the Request Download button, and your eROP will be available within 24 hours.
+This Quick Reference Guide explains the steps.
 The Request Download button is disabled for case records that are only maintained on paper.
 If your case records are maintained on paper, you will not be able to obtain a copy in Respondent Access Portal.
 To view or obtain the paper copy of your case records, please follow the process to Request a Record of Proceeding (ROP).

 EOIR accepts four types of signatures for documents filed electronically in Respondent Access Portal: (1) an original, handwritten ink signature; (2) an encrypted digital signature; (3) an electronic signature; or (4) a “conformed” signature (for example: /S/ John Doe).